 The Provincial Auditor Act requires the Office to give all other revenues to the General Revenue Fund.
 The Act also requires the Office to return any excess appropriations to the General Revenue Fund.
-For 2020, the Office anticipates that it will give \$15,000 of other revenue and \$546,000 of its appropriation to the General Revenue Fund.
+For 2021, the Office anticipates that it will return \$502,000 of its appropriation to the General Revenue Fund.

-4. 2020 Estimate
+4. 2021 Estimate

-The estimate for 2020 is based on actual information known to September 30, 2019, and the planned course of action for the remainder of the year.
+The estimate for 2021 is based on actual information known to September 30, 2020, and the planned course of action for the remainder of the year.
 The actual results will vary and the variations may be material.
-The Office's actual expenses for the six months ended September 30, 2019, were \$4.0 million (unaudited).
+The Office's actual expenses for the six months ended September 30, 2020, were \$4.2 million (unaudited).

-5. 2021 Forecast - Key Assumptions
+5. 2022 Forecast - Key Assumptions

-The financial information presented for 2021 is a forecast, and accordingly actual results will vary and the variations may be material.
+The financial information presented for 2022 is a forecast, and accordingly actual results will vary and the variations may be material.

-The Office prepared the financial information for the year ended March 31, 2021, using the significant assumptions set out below.
-The assumptions reflect the Office's planned course of action for this period as set out in the Office's strategic goals and strategies (Section 5.0 - The Office's 2017-2021 Strategic

-Plan).
-The Office based the assumptions on management's judgment of the most probable set of economic conditions for this period based on known information at September 30, 2019.
+The Office prepared the financial information for the year ended March 31, 2022, using the significant assumptions set out below.
+The assumptions reflect the Office's planned course of action for this period.
+The Office based the assumptions on management's judgment of the most probable set of economic conditions for this period based on information known at September 30, 2020.